ScenicFramework/scenic/README.md

   on new products and only updating the old ones as the business needs.

 - **Remotable:** Scenic devices know how to run themselves, but can still be accessed remotely.
-Remote traffic attempts to be as small so it can be used over the Internet, cellular modems, Bluetooth, etc. This is actively under development and coming soon.
+Remote traffic attempts to be as small as possible so it can be used over the Internet, cellular modems, Bluetooth, etc. This is actively under development and coming soon.

 - **Reusable:** Collections of UI can be packaged up for reuse with, and across applications.
 I expect to see Hex packages of controls, graphs, and more